cysouw/diathesis/text/c09_adverbials.md

   Sie schläft sich gesund.
 - Sie pflegt ihre Mutter. \
   Sie pflegt ihre Mutter gesund.
-- Sie better für ihre Mutter. \
+- Sie betet für ihre Mutter. \
   Sie betet ihre Mutter gesund.
 - Er hext. \
-  Milingo wird vorgeworfen, […] Kranke gesundgehext zu haben.^[Attested online at https://www.spiegel.de/politik/giftige-blume-a-003fa8d4-0002-0001-0000--000014353984, accessed 8 September 2022.]
+  Milingo wird vorgeworfen, […] Kranke gesundgehext zu haben.^[Attested online at <https://www.spiegel.de/politik/giftige-blume-a-003fa8d4-0002-0001-0000--000014353984>, accessed 8 September 2022.]
 :::

 There are six special resultative adjectives, in alphabetical order: *fest‑* 'firm', *frei‑* 'free', *leer‑* 'empty', *los‑* 'loose', *voll‑* 'full' and *weiter‑* 'further'.
-Of all the dozens (possibly hundreds) of German adjectives that can be used in resultative constructions, it is only these six adjectives that can be used to create constructions other than the 'major four'.
-These 'special six' resultatives also occur regularly in the 'major four' constructions, but besides those occurrences there is a long list of further resultative constructions that are all put together with just these six resultative adjectives.
+Of all the dozens (possibly hundreds) of German adjectives that can be used in resultative constructions, it is only these six adjectives that can be used to create constructions other than the "major four".
+These "special six" resultatives also occur regularly in the "major four" constructions, but besides those occurrences there is a long list of further resultative constructions that are all put together with just these six resultative adjectives.
 Note that there are also idiosyncratic diatheses with *satt‑* 'well-fed' ([@sec:adverbial-antipassive-reflexive]) and *wund‑* 'wounded' ([@sec:adverbial-reflexive-location-drop]).
-However, these do not (yet) seem to be as productive as the 'special six'.
-The 'special six' appear to become more like directionals and less like regular adjectival resultatives (cf. [@sec:adverbial-directionals]).
+However, these do not (yet) seem to be as productive as the "special six".
+The "special six" appear to become more like directionals and less like regular adjectival resultatives (cf. [@sec:adverbial-directionals]).
 They occur in the following constructions:

 - *los/fest‑* in the meaning 'to detach/to attach' is used with remapping:
   - ~~[N | N]~~ no diathesis with verbs describing a natural process \
     e.g. *festrosten* 'to rust into' ([@sec:adverbial-natural-process]).
-  - ~~[NAL | NA~p~]~~ a delocative diathesis with verbs of attachment/detachment \
+  - ~~[NAL | NA~p~]~~ a delocative diathesis with verbs of attachment \
     e.g. *losbinden* 'to untie' ([@sec:adverbial-antiresultative]).
 - *fest‑* in the meaning 'to fixate' is used with remapping:
   - ~~[NL | N~p~]~~ a delocative diathesis with verbs of position \